Hnshlr/irp-myvoslam/README.md

 #### Method:

-The `methods` parameter determines the type of visual odometry to be used (either "mono" or "stereo")
+The `method` parameter determines the type of visual odometry to be used (either "mono" or "stereo")

 ```python
 method = ["mono", "stereo"][0]